 The answer is quite complex, as the solutions may vary depending on whether the court (i) adopts a restructuring plan, (ii) adopts a sale plan or (iii) pronounces the liquidation of the company, as detailed hereunder.

-Where the debtor's business is continued, the creditor may have to grant the debtor extended terms of payment and/or agree to a write-off of the debts.
-Assets will remain frozen, and enforcement prohibited.
-As a result, creditors will not be able to enforce their security interests while the plan is in effect, provided that the debtor complies with its terms.
+Where the debtor's business is continued, the creditor may have granted the debtor extended terms of payment and/or agree to a write-off of the debts.
+In this case, creditors will not be able to enforce their security interests while the plan is in effect, provided that the debtor complies with its terms.

 Where the entire business of the debtor or a substantial part of it is sold, all creditors are discharged by a distribution of the proceeds of the sale price in accordance with the secured/unsecured nature of their debts.
 This distribution clears all charges and security over the assets, except the security taken to secure financing of the secured assets.
 For the purposes of payment, post-bankruptcy creditors have priority over pre-bankruptcy creditors, whether secured or unsecured, except with respect to court fees, expenses linked to the proceedings and employees' wages which carry preferential rights.
 Mortgagees will be paid amongst themselves according to their rank (which depends on the timing of registration of the mortgage).

 The purpose of the liquidation of the company is to realize the assets at the best price and distribute the proceeds to the creditors in accordance with their priority ranking.
-In a liquidation of the debtor, all debts become due (but individual actions remain stayed in most cases).
-Security interests are enforced by the liquidator and proceeds are distributed to the creditors in accordance with the priority order provided by law.
+In a liquidation of the debtor, all debts become due (but individual enforcement actions remain stayed in most cases).

 Is the concept of a trust or a split between legal ownership and beneficial ownership recognized?